alexpeterhall/quotes/quotes.md

 "The most exhausting thing in life is being insincere." - Anne Morrow Lindbergh, writer (22 Jun 1906-2001) "The road to hell is not paved with good intentions.
 It is paved with lack of intention." - Dr. Gabor Maté "It is never my custom to use words lightly.
 If twenty-seven years in prison have done anything to us, it was to use the silence of solitude to make us understand how precious words are and how real speech is in its impact on the way people live and die." - Nelson Mandela, activist, South African president, Nobel laureate (18 Jul 1918-2013)
+"I imagine one of the reasons people cling to their hates so stubbornly is because they sense, once hate is gone, they will be forced to deal with pain." - James Baldwin, writer (2 Aug 1924-1987)
+"Forgiveness means giving up all hope for a better past." - Someone "There will come a time when you believe everything is finished.
+That will be the beginning." - Louis L'Amour "You desire to know the art of living, my friend?
+It is contained in one phrase: make use of suffering." - Henri Frederic Amiel, philosopher and writer (27 Sep 1821-1881)
+"It is by character and not by intellect the world is won." - Evelyn Beatrice Hall, biographer (28 Sep 1868-1956)

 ## Death